williamz2198/sep11-freedom-project/tool/learning-log.md

 * added the head, body, arms, and legs into a group
 * https://tympanus.net/codrops/2021/10/04/creating-3d-characters-in-three-js/

+12/3/23

+* tried creating a scene
+* added grass with a planar
+* used planar from three.js
+* use a website tutorial but couldn't understand why it was spinning
+* after deleting some of the code, i figured it out

 <!--
 * Links you used today (websites, videos, etc)